badalb/spring-cloud-microservices/README.md

 We can run this application starting individual services or from docker.

-### Run the application from starting individual service
+### Run the application by starting individual services
 All the services are written using spring boot so all the services has a starting Application entry point.

 1. Book Service and Review service are using MYSQL database so we need to start the docker database first